elastic/ml-cpp/CONTRIBUTING.md

 ./gradlew :compile
 ```

-Note that we configure the build to be of type `Release`, and specify the compiler flag `-g` in the cmake configuration files in order to obtain a fully optimized build along with debugging symbols (for Windows builds using Visual Studio the equivalent is using the /Zi flag to generate PDB files).
-This is used in preference to `RelWithDebInfo` as `Release` generally gives a higher optimization level than `RelWithDebInfo` (`O3` vs `O2` respectively) and on Windows RelWithDebInfo omits inlining which is undesirable.
+Note that we configure the build to be of type `RelWithDebInfo` in order to obtain a fully optimized build along with debugging symbols (for Windows native builds this is achieved by adding the flags `--config RelWithDebInfo` to the `cmake --build` command line).

 If you need to test C++ changes in this repo in conjunction with Elasticsearch changes then use
 Gradle's `--include-build` option to tell your Elasticsearch build to build the C++ locally